Multi-part algebra

 The exercise already works well.
 You can apply algebraic thinking, using formulas and equations for variables LL, ww, and ll, and Algebrakit will understand.
 But we can go even further.

 The instruction does not mention variables ww and ll.
-Even more, the question does not indicate that you should use variables at all.
-It is apparently up to the student to come up with that approach.
-This is an example of modelling, an important mathematical skill.
+Moreover, the question does not indicate that you should use variables at all.
+It is up to the student to come up with that approach.
+Learning that you should use variables here is an example of modelling, an important mathematical skill.

 So now we have the problem that the solution model assumes students use variables ww or ll, but we don't want to include that information in the instruction.
 The solution is to declare ww and ll as free variables.
-This means that students do not have to use the same variable name but are free to choose.
+Using a free variable means students do not have to use the same variable name.
+Instead, they are free to choose their own name.

 You declare a free variable in the symbols tab on the top bar.